BUYERS GUIDE - WAGONS MEDIUM

 The Kakadu lacked nothing in the way of ‘fruit’ and electronic gadgetry, but we couldn’t see the value in the extra spend.
 Its KDSS and adjustable suspension didn’t give it much handling advantage over the GXL and a set of decent monotube dampers in the GXL would redress any difference, we think.

-Off road the Kakadu’s Crawl, rear-axle diff lock and adjustable-height rear air suspension gave it an edge over the GXL, but many GXL buyers will fit after-market traction kit anyway.
+Off road the Kakadu’s Crawl, rear-axle diff lock and adjustable-height rear air suspension gave it an edge over the GXL, but many GXL buyers would fit after-market traction kit anyway.

 Both Prados were quiet on road and four-cylinder engine harshness didn’t intrude unless revs went over the 3000rpm mark.
 The Kakadu’s auto was happy to cruise below 2000rpm at 110km/h, but the GXL’s manual had its engine spinning at 2400rpm at highway cruise.